Iain-Donald/ascon-lib/README.md

 ***
 ***

-**Current status:** All necessary files are complete and uploaded.
-Working library done!
-I will be reviewing, testing, and refining all files going forward as time permits.
-My current goal is to test enough to write some guarantees about its security and stability.

-// Counting those in ./include, ./src, and build.zig:

-Completed core files available: **9/9**

-Next coming:

-[done 20260905] kat.c, demo.c.

 ### // Ascon reference library for me and for you. //

 This is an Ascon/NIST SP 800-232 implementation in the form of a small C library.
 NIST SP 800-232 is the latest official standard.
 Every cipher from the official implementation is here.
 All functions/ciphers are validated against the official KAT vectors.
 C99 only for compatibility across compilers and systems.
 There are no dependencies, it is freestanding C. Not even libc is needed!